kzvyagin/introduction_to_cv_and_ml/chapter3/workshop/Sobel/README.md

-# Filters example
+# Sobel edges example

-The project provides an example of simple OpenCV image filters, like blur and etc.
+The project provides an example of getting edges thought Sobel algorithm provided by OpenCV.

 The source code of the project is provided under
 [the license](LICENSE.BSD-3-CLAUSE.md),